2012 Roger Federer tennis season

 Roger Federer's 2012 tennis season officially began on 2 January with the start of the 2012 ATP World Tour.
 Federer began the year with a semifinals finish at the Australian Open after a four-set loss to archrival Rafael Nadal.
 He recovered from his loss with three consecutive titles at the ABN AMRO World Tennis Tournament, the Dubai Duty Free Tennis Championships, and the BNP Paribas Open.
 He won his fourth title at the Mutua Madrid Open on blue clay, becoming the only person to win a title on blue clay in ATP history.
 By doing so, he regained the #2 ranking from Rafael Nadal At the French Open, Federer played four tough matches before he was ousted by Djokovic in the semifinals.

-The highlight of Federer's season came at the 2012 Wimbledon Championships, where he made a dramatic comeback at two sets down in the third round Julien Benneteau and carried momentum from his win to win a seventh Wimbledon title over native British favorite Andy Murray, in the process tying Pete Sampras's record of Wimbledon titles and clinching his record-setting seventeenth Grand Slam.
-His win at Wimbledon also saw him return to the World No. 1 ranking, and saw him breaking Sampras's record of weeks at World No. 1.
+The highlight of Federer's season came at the 2012 Wimbledon Championships, where he made a dramatic comeback at two sets down in the third round versus Julien Benneteau, and carried momentum from this victory to win a seventh Wimbledon title over native British favorite Andy Murray, in the process tying Pete Sampras' record of Wimbledon titles and clinching his record-setting seventeenth Grand Slam.
+His win at Wimbledon also saw him climb past Djokovic to return to the World No. 1 ranking, and saw him breaking Sampras' record of weeks at World No. 1.
 Federer went on to win his first Olympic singles medal at the 2012 London Olympics, winning silver.

 Federer then won his third Masters 1000 title of the season and his twenty-first overall at the Western & Southern Open.
 He was upset in the quarterfinals of the US Open by Tomáš Berdych.
 Federer finished his season at the ATP World Tour Finals, where he lost to Djokovic in a tight final.
 Federer ended his season with six calendar titles, a Grand Slam title, 3 Masters 1000 titles and an Olympic silver medal.
 Federer also represented Switzerland in the Davis Cup, and helped Switzerland to advance to the 2013 Davis Cup World Group.

 The 2012 season was a return to form for Federer.
 He had his most match wins (71) since 2006, and his highest winning percentage (86%) and number of titles won (6) since 2007.
 The two most significant accomplishments of his season included winning a record seventeenth Grand Slam title (his first since the 2010 Australian Open) and returning to World No. 1.